syncfusion-content/wpf-docs/wpf/Tile-View/Arrange-TileViewItem.md

 ---
 layout: post
-title: Arranging the TileView items of the WPF TileViewControl control | Syncfusion
+title: Arranging the TileView items in WPF TileViewControl | Syncfusion
 description: Learn about arranging TileView items in Syncfusion WPF TileView Control and more details about the control features.
 platform: wpf
 control: TileViewControl